 The Singapore Changi Airport is generally a nice place, having won lots of awards over the years.
 Within this attractive place there is an even nicer place that is a haven for those who have time to spend before the flight – the DBS Asia Treasures lounge.
-There is one at each of Terminal 2 and 3.
+There is one at each of Terminals 2 and 3.
 The DBS Asia Treasures lounge at T2 just re-opened after some renovations and we had the chance to check it out recently.

 Continue reading →